telerik/winforms-docs/knowledge-base/netsdk1141-error.md

 More information about it is available here:
 [NETSDK1141: Unable to resolve the .NET SDK version as specified in the global.json](https://docs.microsoft.com/en-us/dotnet/core/tools/sdk-errors/netsdk1141?f1url=%3FappId%3DDev16IDEF1%26l%3DEN-US%26k%3Dk(NETSDK1141)%26rd%3Dtrue)

+>note Have in mind that this is one of the possible errors that may occur due to the same reason, the global.json. file.

 This error occurs if there is a **global.json** file inside of some parent folder which refers a different sdk version, for example:

 ![netsdk1141-error 004](images/netsdk1141-error004.png)